 Benefits of Going to the Gym

-Exercise is, in general, hugely important and beneficial.
+First on our gym essentials for beginners checklist is to know that exercise is, in general, hugely important and beneficial.
 But given that you can find workouts to do at home on the Internet, and home exercise equipment is more common (plus more affordable) than ever, why should you also consider adding a gym membership into the mix?

 One of the biggest reasons is motivation.
 Sure, you can add a treadmill or an exercise bike to the basement, but are you really going to head down there every day to use it?
-For many the answer is no. There’s too much to do at home and too many distractions.
+For many the answer is most likely no. There’s too much to do at home and too many distractions.
 The bike becomes just another thing forgotten among the rest of the clutter you don’t use.

 By joining a gym and making a commitment to yourself to go as often as possible, you can make a huge dent in your health and fitness goals.
 Further, by actually scheduling a visit in the same way you would any other appointment, you’re far more likely to stick to your fitness plans.

 At the gym, you can also get help meeting your fitness goals, whether it’s from the trainers or your fellow gym-goers (even in the form of extra “cheerleading”).
-Together, these things can go such a long way towards helping you stay on track and motivated towards your goals.
+Together, these things can go such a long way towards helping you gym beginners stay on track and motivated towards your goals.

 It is important that you take the time to find the right gym for you though.
 Ideally, it won’t be too far out of your way – if it is, you won’t go as often as you should.
 You’ll also want to find one that’s open at the times that suit your busy schedule.
 Even more ideally, it should have staff who are helpful and friendly along with patrons who are the same way.